tkachev-artem/mobbin_pro_viewer2/README.md

 ## Overview

-The Mobbin Pro Viewer is a script that allows users to browse and view screenshots curated by mobbin.com.
+The Mobbin Pro Viewer is a chrome extension that allows users to browse and view screenshots curated by mobbin.com.
 This script provides a convenient way to explore the latest design trends and inspirations from the industry-leading designers and companies featured on mobbin.com.

 ## Setup